Updated January 2021

 Dave Walker's next few groups fared little better.
 Having relocated to San Francisco, California in 1974 with his American born wife, he was involved with a line-up called "Raven" that were led by psychedelic rock band "Quicksilver Messenger Service" guitarist John Cipollina.
 Dave performed with them around the San Francisco area but with John Cipollina also involved in other projects, the group was never a full-time proposition.

 Before the end of 1976, Dave Walker, along with other members of Raven, formed a new band called "Mistress" and Dave was back to writing songs again.
 They made some studio demos with the aim of securing a record contract but the line-up wasn't stable which included their guitarist leaving to join the Steve Miller Band.
 It was while Dave was fronting Mistress when "Black Sabbath" guitarist Tony Iommi called to see if he'd be interested in replacing their singer Ozzy Osbourne!

 It was late autumn of 1977 and Birmingham's legendary heavy metal band Black Sabbath were due to record their next album.
 After booking expensive studio time, Ozzy Osbourne suddenly left the group and no one knew when he would return if ever.
 Tony Iommi said; "Me and Bill Ward knew this singer Dave Walker from the time he was in a local band called The Redcaps.
 I remembered him having a good voice so we got in touch with him".

 Dave flew back to the UK and along with Tony Iommi started writing songs for the new Black Sabbath album.
 A freshly-shaved Dave Walker also made a live television appearance fronting the band on the locally produced BBC West Midlands TV program "Look Hear" at Birmingham's Pebble Mill studio on January 6, 1978.
-They performed their classic 'War Pigs' and another original song called 'Junior's Eyes' that had been written with Dave and on which he also played harmonica.
+They performed their classic 'War Pigs' and a new song called 'Junior's Eyes' that had been written with Dave and on which he also played harmonica.